MYKEL7/one-click-hugo-cms/site/content/products/_index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Farmers that produce only the best
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We are driving a chain of customer-centric food farmers who take the time to produce raw food through a sustainable way.
+We are also putting an end to those needless and time-consuming rides to the market and creating an avenue where you can shop in peace from the comfort of your home The amazing part is that you are satisfied and the farmer is as well because together while we empower a farmer, we also make a customer happier by giving them time to what they love the most.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: Ffarmer with pineapple
-    image: /img/products-grid3.jpg
+    image: img/african-farmer-man-holding-pineapple-banana-organic-farm-with-smile-happy-agriculture-cultivation-concept_73622-1403.jpeg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: Agric farmer
-    image: /img/products-grid2.jpg
+    image: img/african-agri.jpeg
   image3:
-    alt: Coffee beans
+    alt: farmer couple
-    image: /img/products-grid1.jpg
+    image: img/farmer-couple.jpeg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Grace Shokoye
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: Organic food mart has completely eliminated the stress of shopping for me and my Family.
+I can't do without them
-  - author: Philipp Trommler
+  - author: James Stephenson
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: The Best food mart in the world.
+Great prices, great customer service, fast delivery.
+I will shop here over and over again.money
-full_image: /img/products-full-width.jpg
+full_image: img/smiling-farmers.jpeg
 pricing:
-  heading: Monthly subscriptions
+  heading: Monthly Shopping Plans
-  description: We make it easy to make great coffee a part of your life.
-Choose
+  description: To make life even make this easier, we have come up with our
-    one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    monthly shopping plans.
+Choose one of our monthly shopping plans to receive your fresh food supplies at your doorstep on the 25th of each month.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Great for Family of 1-4 persons
       items:
-        - 3 lbs of coffee per month
+        - 15kg of Rice and 10kg of honey beans per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - 5 Yam and 2plantain tubers
+        - Fresh Tomatoes and peppers
-      plan: Small
+      plan: Silver
-      price: "50"
+      price: 25k
-    - description: Great for avid drinkers, java-nsoving couples and bigger crowds
+    - description: Perfect for a family of 4-6persons
       items:
-        - 6 lbs of coffee per month
+        - 25kg of Rice and 15kg of honey beans per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - 10 Yams and 5plantain tubers plus freshly harvested Potatoes
+        - Fresh Tomatoes and peppers
+      plan: Gold
+      price: 48k
-      plan: Big
+    - plan: Platinum
-      price: "80"
+      price: 70k
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+      description: Great for a large family of 6 or more
       items:
-        - Whatever you need
-        - Green or roasted beans
+        - 50kg of Rice and 25kg of honey beans per month
+        - 20 Yams and Sweet Potatoes and 10plantain tubers
-        - Unlimited varieties
+        - Unlimited Fresh Tomatoes and peppers
-      plan: Custom
-      price: "?"
 type: products
 ---